BurnOutTrader/fund-forge/ff_strategies/README.md

 #[tokio::main]
 async fn main() {
-    initialize_clients(&PlatformMode::SingleMachine).await.unwrap();
     let (strategy_event_sender, strategy_event_receiver) = mpsc::channel(1000);
     let notify = Arc::new(Notify::new());
     // we initialize our strategy as a new strategy, meaning we are not loading drawing tools or existing data from previous runs. let strategy = FundForgeStrategy::initialize(
-        Some(String::from("test")), //if none is passed in an id will be generated based on the executing program name, todo! this needs to be upgraded in the future to be more reliable in Single and Multi machine modes. notify.clone(),
+        notify.clone(),
         StrategyMode::Backtest,                 // Backtest, Live, LivePaper
         StrategyInteractionMode::SemiAutomated, // In semi-automated the strategy can interact with the user drawing tools and the user can change data subscriptions, in automated they cannot. // the base currency of the strategy
+        NaiveDate::from_ymd_opt(2024, 7, 23)
+            .unwrap()
+            .and_hms_opt(0, 0, 0)
-        NaiveDate::from_ymd_opt(2023, 03, 20).unwrap().and_hms_opt(0, 0, 0).unwrap(), // Starting date of the backtest is a NaiveDateTime not NaiveDate
+            .unwrap(), // Starting date of the backtest is a NaiveDateTime not NaiveDate NaiveDate::from_ymd_opt(2024, 07, 30)
+            .unwrap()
+            .and_hms_opt(0, 0, 0)
-        NaiveDate::from_ymd_opt(2023, 03, 30).unwrap().and_hms_opt(0, 0, 0).unwrap(), // Ending date of the backtest is a NaiveDateTime not NaiveDate
-        Australia::Sydney, // the strategy time zone
+            .unwrap(), // Ending date of the backtest is a NaiveDateTime not NaiveDate Australia::Sydney,                      // the strategy time zone
-        Duration::days(3), // the warmup duration, the duration of historical data we will pump through the strategy to warm up indicators etc before the strategy starts executing. set_subscriptions_initial(), //the closure or function used to set the subscriptions for the strategy. this allows us to have multiple subscription methods for more complex strategies
+        Duration::days(3), // the warmup duration, the duration of historical data we will pump through the strategy to warm up indicators etc before the strategy starts executing. vec![
-        100,
+            DataSubscription::new_custom(
+                SymbolName::from("EUR-USD"),
+                DataVendor::Test,
+                Resolution::Minutes(3),
+                BaseDataType::QuoteBars,
+                MarketType::Forex,
+                CandleType::CandleStick,
+            ),
+            DataSubscription::new_custom(
+                SymbolName::from("AUD-CAD"),
+                DataVendor::Test,
+                Resolution::Minutes(3),
+                BaseDataType::QuoteBars,
+                MarketType::Forex,
+                CandleType::CandleStick,
+            ),],
+        5,
         strategy_event_sender, // the sender for the strategy events None,
         //strategy resolution, all data at a lower resolution will be consolidated to this resolution, if using tick data, you will want to set this at 1 second or less depending on the data granularity
-        //this allows us full control over how the strategy buffers data and how it processes data, in live trading.
+        //this allows us full control over how the strategy buffers data and how it processes data, in live trading .
-        //Setting this value higher than your base working resolution, has the potential to create race conditions in `handler.update_time_slice()` I have not had it occur in testing but I believe the potential is there if overshooting too far.
-        // You would prbably have to do it delibertely Some(Duration::seconds(1))
+        Some(Duration::seconds(1)),
+        GUI_DISABLED
     ).await;

     on_data_received(strategy, notify, strategy_event_receiver).await;